SR-22 Insurance: What It Is, How Much It Costs & How to Get It

 Consequences of Letting Your SR-22 Lapse

-• Immediate license suspension or revocation
+• Immediate license and vehicle registration suspension

 • Your SR-22 period resets to day one

-• Additional fines and reinstatement fees
+• Additional DMV fines and reinstatement fees

 Never Let Your SR-22 Lapse

 If you're switching insurers, make sure your new provider has filed a fresh SR-22 with the DMV before your old policy cancels.
 Even a single day of lapsed coverage can restart your entire filing requirement and result in license suspension.
+Set up automatic payments to avoid accidental lapses.

 How to Get the SR-22 Removed